AlisonLanski/IPEDSuploadables/cran-comments.md

 ## Update notes
-This version of the package contains bug fixes and maintenance updates
+This version of the package contains maintenance updates

 ## R CMD check results

 There were no ERRORs or WARNINGs.

-There were two NOTEs from rhub testing:
+There were one NOTE from rhub testing:

-* checking for detritus in the temp directory ...
-NOTE Found the following files/directories:
-  'lastMiKTeXException'

-Note on lastMiKTeXException is an rhub issue: r-hub/rhub#503

 * checking HTML version of manual ...
 NOTE
 Skipping checking HTML validation: no command 'tidy' found